jeking123/scannedmedia/index.md

   we've been building our set of skills.
 Growing to a small team capable of fulfilling your businesses communication needs, either digitally or through traditional print services.
-layout: default
 ---

-# yo yo yo

-> it was a sunny mid morning day

-* it rained
-* the cat shit on the deck
-* a rat has been living in the floor for weeks